bcaro/wifilightV2-doc/docs/en_US/tuya.md

 Examples of modifications:
 - If the dps only corresponds to an info in the peripheral (for example 3 possible values ​​of the same button), you will have to delete the 3 action commands created automatically.
 However, the actions commands have as parameter all the values ​​retrieved by the plugin and allow to know the values ​​taken by the dps info.
 - For digital dps, an info command and a digital action command are created automatically, if only the info is useful (in the case of the temperature of a sensor) the action command must be deleted.
-If the numerical values ​​take the values ​​0 or 1 during learning, the plugin will also create 3 STATE / ON / OFF commands, they will have to be deleted.
+If the numerical values ​​take the values ​​0 or 1 during learning, the plugin will also create 3 STATE/ON/OFF commands, they will have to be deleted.
-- For dps containing a 0/1 info for an all or nothing actuator, such as an electrical outlet, the plugin will create an info and 2 ON / OFF actions.
+- For dps containing a 0/1 info for an all or nothing actuator, such as an electrical outlet, the plugin will create an info and 2 ON/OFF actions.
 - In the case of a dps containing true or false, an info command and two action commands (ON and OFF) are created automatically, if only the info is useful (in the case of a presence sensor) the commands must be deleted actions.
 - For dps containing color info, the plugin will identify the color coding and create 3 action commands and 3 info commands that correspond to Hue Saturation Intensity
 - In general, the subtype created by the plugin may not correspond to the data, it will then be necessary to carry out tests by modifying it.